-Racializing A Virus
+Racializing A Vaccine

 The argument goes something like this: Poor people (implying primarily brown people) generally have access to less resources.
 White people generally have access to more resources.
 Therefore, the vaccine should be given to health care workers, because they’re typically brown and less able to battle the virus – suggesting that they carry the highest risk.

 To some, it may seem reasonable at first glance.
 After all, difficult decisions need to be made regarding the distribution of the vaccine.

 The problem is, elderly people have the highest risk, regardless of race.
 It’s well documented that risk of mortality from Covid19 is higher for anyone above 65 years old.
 Secondly, this discussion of “leveling the playing field” sounds dark.
 Adding more racial conversation to the national Coronavirus conversation during a pandemic is unsettling, to say the least.

 Essential workers are at the highest risk.
 They’re surrounded by sick patients.
 There’s no doubt that medical workers should receive the vaccine first.
 Not only does this protect the workers, but it protects new patients from becoming infected, if they weren’t already before.

 In truth, it shouldn’t be a competition, certainly not a competition among races.
 Those who are at the highest risk of death should receive the virus, regardless of race.